-- We monitor U.S. Department of State Travel Advisories and the Center for Disease Control to assess health, safety, and security conditions at our program sites. - We provide health, safety, and security information so participants can make informed decisions while abroad. - We provide orientations that include information on how to deal with health, safety, and security issues, potential risks, and appropriate emergency responses. - We provide limited accident and health insurance coverage, including coverage for emergency evacuation and repatriation. - We use care when contracting with any third party to provide products or services. - We communicate applicable codes of conduct and the consequences of noncompliance to participants.
+- We monitor U.S. Department of State Travel Advisories and the Center for Disease Control to assess health, safety, and security conditions at our program sites. - We provide health, safety, and security information so participants can make informed decisions while abroad. - We provide orientations that include information on how to deal with health, safety, and security issues, potential risks, and appropriate emergency responses. - We provide limited accident and health insurance coverage, including coverage for emergency evacuation and repatriation. - We provide the Travel Tracker system for Exchange programs, Global Seminars and Global Intensives.
+This mobile app will keep students informed of critical events that may affect them while abroad and will allow CU Boulder to better assist in the event of an emergency.
+For students on programs other than the ones listed above, the host organization may provide a similar service onsite.

+- We use care when contracting with any third party to provide products or services. - We communicate applicable codes of conduct and the consequences of noncompliance to participants.
 We take appropriate action when we become aware of violations.
 In cases of serious health problems, injury, or other significant health and safety incidents, we maintain good communication with all who need to be informed.